(800) 821-3520 - Customer Support

 Simplicity - Fasteners provide a simple solution to most assembly problems.
 They are simple to install with the right tools.
 They’re not messy, nor require any specialized training to use, and provide a system of positive connection with low risk.
 They generally require no special preparation of mating surfaces as there is no risk of chemical created structural change.
 Dissimilar materials can be easily joined (though care is recommended to prevent the risk of galvanic corrosion).

 While traditional fasteners have been around nearly forever, the adhesives market, while certainly not “new,” is experiencing rapid development.
-Manufacturers in the transportation industries are adopting and adapting to the latest adhesives technologies.
+Manufacturers in the transportation industries are adopting and adapting to the latest adhesive technologies.

 Benefits of modern adhesives include:Image - 4